SARARANJBAR/PNTGliomaBiopsyMachineLearningProject/README.md

 classification targets are states A, B, or C, defined as the state with maximum score.
 Since the number of features is not a lot,  feature selection was skipped.

 The analysis was done in both sex-specific manner (separate models for males or females) as well as for the combined cohorts.
 Under and over sampling strategies were used to ensure equal representation of groups during model training.
+Functions for feature selection and sampling are also provided here.

 ### creating a map
 the regression model trained on the entire labeled data was used to create a map of targets on an independent test case.